FrankRay78/troubleshooting-remote-development-teams/Chapter2.md

 Agile won’t fix this for you.

-Agile is often bandied around as the holy grail of solving a problem, but unfortunately, it won’t work this time.
+Agile is often held up as the holy grail of solving a problem, but unfortunately, it won’t work this time.

 You’ll see the truth in that statement if you already have an underperforming agile team.

-Agile may help you realise something is seriously wrong in time to avoid a spectacular disaster, if you are lucky.
+Agile may help you realise something is wrong in time to avoid a spectacular disaster, if you are lucky.

 Co-locating the team for a while may hasten the issue of an unavailable product owner or a product owner who doesn’t communicate what is required.<br/><br/>